PaulSquires/TradeTracker/README.md

 [![License](https://img.shields.io/github/license/PaulSquires/TradeTracker?style=flat-square)](LICENSE)
 <!-- ![Downloads](https://img.shields.io/github/downloads/PaulSquires/TradeTracker/total?style=flat-square) -->

-### ANNOUNCEMENT (November 20, 2024)
-TradeTracker is now fully cross-platform (Windows, Linux, MacOS).
-Built using Dear ImGui and backward compatible with the current released version.
-- Source code for the Windows only version (4.2.0) still available from previous older Github commits.

 ### Why are you still using a spreadsheet to track your stock, futures and options trading? ###
 **Let TradeTracker free you from the constraints of spreadsheets.**

 ## What is TradeTracker
 TradeTracker a free application that allows you to track your Stocks, Futures and Options positions.
 A fantastic alternative to using spreadsheets like Microsoft Excel or Google Sheets!

 Stocks, Futures and Options positions tracker (includes Interactive Brokers IBKR TWS API integration)

 You do not need an Interactive Brokers account but if you have one then TradeTracker can connect to your running IB Trader Workstation (TWS) instance in order to display real time price action for all of your positions.
 You can manually record and edit trades and transactions and be able to view all current active positions and all closed positions.
 Each trade shows all transaction history giving you an instant look at your overall financial picture.

 This program exists because tracking trades and their corresponding transactions in IBKR versus TastyTrade, Think or Swim, etc is not easy.
 In many parts of the world outside of the USA, it seems that IBKR is the only affordable and viable alternative for options trading.
 TradeTracker aims to make the trade tracking process as enjoyable and painless as possible.